gyorilab/emmaa/doc/reports/askee_month6_report.rst

   *Curators of COVID19 EMMAA model*

 We also report the number of curations grouped by their type.
-This shows what errors are the most frequent and helps prioritize the further work.
+This shows what errors are the most frequent and helps prioritize further development.

 .. figure:: ../_static/images/curation_types.png
   :align: center